LAStools/LAStools/bin/txt2las_README.txt

   Allows adding a VLR to the header with projection information.

+  PTS/PTX input
   If your input text file is PTS or PTX format you can preserve the extra header information of these files.
 Simply add the appropriate '-ipts' or '-iptx' switch to the command line which will store this in a VLR.
 You can later reconstruct the PTS or PTX files with 'las2las' or 'las2txt' by adding the corresponding '-opts' or '-optx' option to the command line.
+  Using parameter '-iptx_transform' will use the header to transform the point data by the rotation and translation matrix in the header.
+  We support pts/ptx files with 4 or 7 columns.
+  Anyway, by default the PTX scanner just read the xyz values of the line.
+  If you want to use e.g. the intensity you have to use '-parse xyzi' as parameter.
+Intensity input range of [0..1] will be multiplied by 4095 to get nice integer values.

   Also allows adding additional attributes to LAS/LAZ files using the "Extra Bytes" concept with '-add_attribute'.